MigasEu/github-node/README.md

 # github-node
 ## Endpoints
   Serves github repository information.
 Consumes github v3 api.
+Limited to github's non-authenticated API rate limit.
 ### GET /repos/:username
 Returns list of repositories.
 Branches on each repository limited to 30.
 To fetch more, use branches endpoint.